 When does Model ID change

 When importing a model, the system generates a new model ID and automatically assigns it to the model.
 It seems that this new model ID is typically the highest model ID in the environment.
+When replacing the model its model ID remains untouched.

 On the contrary, when we create a deployable package, its model ID remains fixed, stored in the compiled package and does not change at installation time.